 Treated similarly by makers in terms of when and where they are added, herbs and spices are more popular with chocolatiers than with chocolate makers.
 Like extracts, herbs & spices such as peppermint leaves tend to lose their potency if exposed to too much heat, so they’re always added at the end.
-Most of the time they are sprinkled delicately onto the back of the bar, just enough to stick in the chocolate, while still appearing to have mobility.
-Only the most finely-ground herbs and spices are blended into the chocolate, and this is still done at the end of the process.
+Most of the time they’re sprinkled delicately onto the back of the bar, just enough to stick onto the chocolate, but not so much that they’re all you can taste.
+Only the most finely-ground herbs and spices are blended into the chocolate, and this is also done at the end of the process.

 Bar example: Sea Salt 70% by French Broad

-It seems like a straight-forward addition to any well-meaning chocolate bar, but this is likely the most common inclusion, as well as the most flexible.
-Though chemically the same, each salt behaves differently in the presence of chocolate, depending on crystal size, source, when it was added, and paired inclusions.
-The most common form is large sea salt crystals, possibly because it sounds fancier, added to the back of a bar.
+It seems like a straight-forward addition to any well-meaning chocolate bar, but this is likely the most common chocolate inclusion, as well as the most flexible.
+Though chemically the same, each type of salt behaves differently in the presence of chocolate, depending on crystal size, source, when it was added, and paired inclusions.
+The most common form is large sea salt crystals— possibly because it sounds fancier— added to the back of a bar.

 The sea, to be fair, is one of the most pure and aesthetically striking sources of salt available.
 If it is mixed into the bar, it can get so lost as to seem like a flavor note, and this is not an uncommon occurrence.
 That is why craft chocolate bars usually feature big crystals added to the back of a bar by hand.
 In this way, the taster can experience the pointed contrast between the sweet bar and the salt, each enhancing and complementing the other for a longer period.